Project Gutenberg’s Uncle Remus and Brer Rabbit, by Joel Chandler Harris

 Working for Free

-Some excellent reasons to work for free or donate your time and resources to a nonprofit organization include being altruistic, which is the best possible reason to give your time and resources.
+Some excellent reasons to work for free or donate your time and resources to a nonprofit organization include altruism, which is the best possible reason to do so.

-Another great reason to donate is that when you offer your storytelling skills to an organization, you are more likely to remain in control of the project and, therefore, more likely to do the best possible work you can produce.
-So many personal projects I have seen done through my career by photographers were selfless acts of kindness.
+Another great reason to donate is that when you offer your storytelling skills to an organization, you are more likely to remain in control of the project and, therefore, produce the best possible work.
+So many personal projects I have seen photographers undertake throughout my career were selfless acts of kindness.

 Countless people launched their careers by giving away their work for free and using these projects in their portfolios to get jobs.

 I do encourage those who have no actual portfolio.
 Donating your time is the way to build your portfolio.
-You find something you are passionate about, which often might be something that a nonprofit could use.
-The advantage of doing this early in your career is that it can provide you with the access necessary to put together a project that will showcase what you can do for clients in the future.
+You find something you are passionate about, which is often something a nonprofit could use.
+The advantage of doing this early in your career is that it can give you the access you need to put together a project that will showcase what you can do for clients in the future.

 Almost no one will spend the travel expenses and pay someone to produce something without great examples.